-If your Boston travel plans include New Year's Eve, be sure to join the gala First Night celebrations in Boston Common and Copley Square, where as many as 1 million people turn out for this popular end-of-December event.
+If your Boston travel plans include New Year's Eve, be sure to join the family-friendly gala First Night celebrations in Boston Common and Copley Square, where as many as 1 million people turn out for this popular end-of-December event.

 Wondering what to pack?
 December weather ranges from balmy to rather cold, and can be unpredictable.
 Your best bet is to bring a warm jacket, hat, and gloves, plus a sweater or two to layer.
 And boots are always a good idea this month.